 A DIVERSE AND SUPPORTIVE COMMUNITY

-At IES College you’ll be part of a truly diverse and supportive student community where you’ll be challenged to develop your full potential alongside other young people who are ready to think innovatively and understand that intercultural understanding and cooperation have never been more important.
+At IES College you’ll be part of a diverse and supportive student community where you will be challenged to develop your full potential alongside other young people who are ready to think innovatively and understand that intercultural understanding and cooperation have never been more important.

-You won’t just graduate from IES College with an internationally respected qualification, but you’ll also be a well-rounded, thoughtful person, with new friends from across the globe, a broad outlook on life, and have gained the skills and values to proactively contribute to your local and global communities – you’ll be really prepared for the challenges of university and beyond.
+Students will graduate from IES College as well-rounded, thoughtful young adults, with new friends from across the globe, a broad outlook on life, and the skills and values to proactively contribute to local and global communities.

 “The global world starts on our doorstep.”